pen-lang/pen/doc/src/guides/cross-compile.md

 # Cross compile

-The language's compiler also supports [cross compile](https://en.wikipedia.org/wiki/cross_compiler).
+The language's compiler supports [cross compile](https://en.wikipedia.org/wiki/cross_compiler).
 To compile applications and libraries for different targets, specify the `--target` option of the `pen build` subcommand.

 For example, run the following command to compile a `wasm32` binary for the WASI platform.